Megaputer/polyanalyst6api-py/README.md

-# [WIP]polyanalyst6api-python
+# polyanalyst6api

-`polyanalyst6api-python` is a python package for accessing Polyanalyst's APIs.
+`polyanalyst6api` is a python package for accessing PolyAnalyst's APIs.

 ## Installation